-Arm Compute Library is a collection of low-level functions optimized for Arm CPU and GPU architectures targeted at image processing, computer vision, and machine learning.
+Arm Compute Library is a collection of low-level functions optimized for Arm Cortex-A CPUs and Arm Mali GPUs, targeting image processing, computer vision, and machine learning.
 It is available free of charge under a permissive MIT open source license.

 As a convenient repository of low-level optimized functions, developers can source requirements individually or use the functions as part of complex pipelines to accelerate algorithms and applications.

 - Basic arithmetic, mathematical, and binary operator functions

 - Color manipulation (conversion, channel extraction, and more)

 - Canny Edge, Harris corners, optical flow, and more

 - H/SGEMM (Half and Single precision General Matrix Multiply)

 - Convolutional Neural Networks building blocks (Activation, Convolution, Fully connected, Locally connected, Normalization, Pooling, Soft-max)

 With any complex software system it is critical to understand the interworking of different modules and the capabilities of the underlying hardware.
 If you have any questions about software on Arm-based processors, talk to an Arm expert.